ank247/BlockChain/README.md

 Challenges:
 1. Verification of Double-Spend check on Transactions
+Solution:
-Solution: The Transactions should use third-party for verification.
+    1. The Transactions should use third-party for verification.
-2.
+    2. The majority of nodes agree with the received transaction is first by the following Payee.

+2.Timestamp Server: